Sanmitr564/osuCollector-free-collection-downloader/README.md

 Mainly did it just to see if I could
 If you like the service that [osu!Collector](https://osucollector.com/) provides you should still pay for it
 If you are one of the owners of [osu!Collector](https://osucollector.com/) and would like me to remove this/make this private then dm sanmitr#4831 on Discord
-If you wish to use this you will need to edit lines 14, 15, and 16
+If you wish to use this you will need to edit lines 15 & 16
 # Caveats:
 In a moral grey zone
 Not really user friendly bcuz all I cared about was getting the application to work